PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 	1. Get the time series data.

-		The time serise data will be appended in the file `./out/*/mnist-case[1|2]-pass[0-9].log`, the content of `*`
+		The time series data will be appended in the file `./out/*/mnist-case[1|2]-pass[0-9].log`, the content of `*`
         depends on the test case config, and will be printed in the beginning.